kirezibana/awards/README.md

 # AWWARD PROJECTAPP
 This an app that enables to see the different projects posted by users.
-You can view and rate them.
-Moreover, you can post also your projects to be viewed and rated.
+You can view and rate them.  will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 ## Author
 KIREZI BANA HORTENSE